ejeschke/ginga/doc/install.rst

 * webkit (WBrowser (online help))
 * scipy (Pick)

+For saving slices as a movie:

+* mencoder

 Helpful, but not necessary (may optimize or speed up certain operations):

 * python-opencv  (speeds up rotation and some transformations)